Olex2/help/gui/EN/home/start.md

 An example of a simple disordered structure.

 ## Co110
-A simple coordination complex of Co with two identical ligands.
+A simple homoleptic coordination complex of cobalt.

 ## ZP2
 A structure with *Z*' = 2.